Do you know about bearded dragon skin conditions?

 Part of pet ownership is giving your pet the best chance at a happy and healthy life.

-You need to know what is expected and safe and what warrants a trip to the veterinarian.
+You need to know what is expected and safe and warrants a veterinarian trip.

 One of the most important things to watch for with these reptile pets is bearded dragon skin conditions.

-In your time owning beardies, you’ll probably come across a skin condition or two, so you need to know what to look for and what to do.
+You’ll probably come across a skin condition or two in your time owning beardies, so you need to know what to look for and what to do.

 In this article, we’ll help with this.